 Located 63 nautical miles north of Crete, the world-famous island of Santorini is the southernmost island in the Aegean Sea.
 From hypnotic sunsets to whitewashed houses rising out of the blue sea, a tour to Santorini offers a feast for all the senses.
 Here are some fun ways to explore this ancient and modern city.

-Shop: Shopping in Santorini offers a little something for everyone.
-Beautiful art galleries, quality leather and jewelry shops sit side by side with local handicrafts and small souvenir stands.
+Shopping in Santorini offers a little something for everyone.
+Beautiful art galleries, quality leather, and jewelry shops sit side by side with local handicrafts and small souvenir stands.
 You’ll find the largest shopping areas in Fira.
-If you’re a serious shopper, the sheer number of jewelry stores and high end boutiques packed into such a small space will surprise and delight you.
+If you’re a serious shopper, the sheer number of jewelry stores and high-end boutiques packed into such a small space will surprise and delight you.
 If you’re looking for more unique souvenirs, you may want to head to Oia.
 There are a considerable number of art galleries where you can purchase ceramics or paintings depicting the endless beauty of Santorini.
-One of the most popular stores on this street is Replica, where visitors can purchase replicas of famous frescoes, ceramics and vases.
-And if you are in no hurry, at the end of the day when things have quieted down, the local shop keepers might invite you in for a cup of Greek coffee and chat about their families or history on the island.
+One of the most popular stores on this street is Replica, where visitors can purchase replicas of famous frescoes, ceramics, and vases.
+And if you are in no hurry, at the end of the day when things have quieted down, the local shopkeepers might invite you in for a cup of Greek coffee and chat about their families or history on the island.
 There are also a number of wineries where you can taste and purchase some of Santorini’s famous wines.

-Have you ever been to Santorini?
+Have you ever been on tour in Santorini?
 Tell us your recommendations in the comments below.